BioBoost/object-oriented-programming-using-java/08_arrays/readme.md

 ### Limitations of foreach loop

-So when should you use the for-each loop?
+So when should you use the foreach loop?
 Any time you can.
 It can make your code a lot more cleaner.
 Unfortunately, it cannot be used everywhere.

-Consider the situations listed below where a for-each loop cannot be used.
+Consider the situations listed below where a foreach loop cannot be used.

 **A foreach loop cannot be used if you wish to modify the array itself.** The local variable used with the foreach construct is a copy of the actual element in the array, so you are only changing the copy.